+1. Reduce Congestion

-Strategy NVTA Roles Authority Roles Shared Roles Staff Roles Number Name Funding Policy Advocate Champion Facilitate Stakeholder Planning Outreach/ Education Observer 1 Reduce congestion and increase throughput ✓ ~ ~ > ✓ ✓ 2 Maximize access to jobs, employees and housing ✓ ~ ~ ✓ ✓ 3 Maximize cybersecurity and privacy for members of the public ~ ✓ ✓ 4 Minimize potential for Zero Occupancy passenger Vehicles ~ ~ ~ ~ ✓ ✓ 5 Develop pricing mechanisms that manage travel demand and provide sustainable travel options ~ ~ ~ ~ ✓ 6 Maximize the potential of physical and communication infrastructure to serve existing and emerging modes ~ ~ ~ ~ ~ 7 Enhance regional coordination and encourage interoperability in the transportation system ~ ~ ~ ~ ✓ 8 Advance decarbonization of the transportation system ✓ ~ ~ ~ ~ ~ ~
+- 2. Maximize access to jobs, employees and housing - 3.
+Maximize cybersecurity and maximize privacy for members of the public - 4.
+Minimize potential for Zero Occupancy Vehicles - 5.
+Develop pricing mechanisms that manage travel demand and provide sustainable travel options - 6.
+Maximize the potential of physical and communication infrastructure to serve existing and emerging modes - 7.
+Enhance regional coordination and encourage interoperability in all systems - 8.
+Create a network of charging infrastructure, for use by private and fleet vehicles